ani7101/TripSimulator/README.md

 10. Slf4j-api (v1.7.36)
 11. Slf4j-simple (v1.7.36)

-All dependencies can be installed manually from [maven repository](https://mvnrepository.com/) or using the following xml file for
+All dependencies can be installed manually from [maven repository](https://mvnrepository.com/) or using the following xml (pom) file

 ```xml
 <dependencies>